Don Brown: Securing the U.S. Power Grid Against Cyber Threats, EMP Risks...

 Okay.

-So then there was a similar, there was a similar one at Duke.
+Then there was a similar one at Duke.

-But it was in North Carolina, took power, and that happened in 2023, December of 2023.
+I haven't heard it was quite as military operation, but it was in North Carolina, Duke Power, and that happened in 2023, December of 2023.

 So several concerns then I have, and thank you for bringing that up.

-I'm a long range rifle shooter myself.
+I'm a long-range rifle shooter myself.

 Yeah.